SeanSon2005/FindingTargets/README.md

 # FindingTargets
-using analytical and ML methods to find targets' shape, color, and alphanumeric text
+Using analytical and ML methods to find targets' shape, color, and alphanumeric text